espocrm/documentation/docs/user-guide/printing-to-pdf.md

 ### Printing single record

-*Print to PDF* is available on the detail view under the dropdown next to the 'Edit' button.
+The *Print to PDF* action is available on the detail view under the dropdown next to the *Edit* button.

 ### Printing multiple records

-*Print to PDF* is available on the list view as a mass action.
-You need to select needed records and click *Print to PDF* from *Actions* menu.
-It will generate a single merged PDF file (or multiple PDFs zipped, depending on a used engine) for multiple records.
+*Print to PDF* is available in the list view as a mass action.
+You need to select needed records and click *Print to PDF* from the *Actions* menu.
+It will generate a single merged PDF file or multiple PDFs zipped (depending on a used engine) for multiple records.

-By default, the max number of records is limited to 50.
+By default, the maximum number of records is limited to 50.
 The limit is defined by the config parameter `massPrintPdfMaxCount`.

 ### Access control

 Access to PDF printing is controlled by Roles.
-Admin can set a *read* access level for the *Template* entity type.
+An ddministrator can set a *read* access level for the *Template* entity type.

 ### Engines